One more death recorded in North Lanarkshire

-There was one more coronavirus death recorded over the weekend in North Lanarkshire.
+There was one more coronavirus death recorded in the latest four-day period in North Lanarkshire.

 Most Popular